Defining Quantum Games: Characterising the Dimensions of Quantum Games

+The initial collection of games was conducted by the first author from academic sources and online databases between 2018 and 2019 and compiled into a local LaTeX document that was openly circulated as a PDF between 2019 and 2021 to anyone interested in quantum physics-related games.
+This led to further contacts and some additions to the list.
+Several important additions were incorporated into this list from a QIntern project in 2021 organised by the global quantum technology network QWorld Association \cite{qintern}; their project used the aforementioned PDF as one of their main sources \cite{garcia2021}.
+The first author compiled all the aforementioned games into a single list in an online spreadsheet, tagged according to educational or citizen science purposes, the use of numerical simulations of quantum physical systems, the use of quantum software or hardware, or credits to quantum physicists as developers.
+In October 2021, this list was shared with authors MP, JW and AK for discussion.

+A public copy of the list, containing only the main information about these games and not the tags, has been openly available with contact information since March 2022.
+This version of the list has been actively shared and been open for suggestions \cite{quantumgames}.
+Consequently, the authors have been able to include information and online repositories of games from courses or events not otherwise published and test their proposal on newer additions.
+Games have been added to this list by the first author until the publication of this article, and the list remains open for future additions \cite{quantumgames}.
+In addition, a preprint of this analysis has been available on the preprint services arXiv.org since 2022 and TechRxiv.org since 2023, which allowed the authors to track the existence of later publications on quantum physics-related games.\\

+Concurrent meetings were held alongside the collection of games starting in October 2021, which provided a platform to discuss newly emergent aspects of the games.
+These discussions sought to find a structure for analysing and describing the listed games, and included topics such as determining whether it was relevant to separate the use of numerical simulations describing quantum physical phenomena (usually developed for citizen science use \cite{piispanen2024cisci,piispanen2024thesis}), quantum computing software, and quantum hardware and in what way.
+Project-dependent numerical simulations, such as the \textit{Quantum Black Box} used for several \textit{Quantum Game Jam} prototypes of citizen science games, were decided to be kept separate from the rest, as they were most often connected to a serious purpose and thus individualised in the analysis \cite{qbb, kultima2021qgj,piispanen2023projects, piispanen2024cisci, piispanen2024thesis}.

-Prior to writing this article, the authors had among themselves used distinctive ways to categorise quantum games catering to their personal objectives related to, for example outreach and game research.
-In order to find a fluent way for discussing the aspects of these games the authors sought to look at the quantum games they knew in order to see what aspects were the most distinctive in them.
-The mission was to find a comprehensive way to answer the following questions:\\ Has a quantum computer been used in developing the game or is a quantum computer being used for playing the game? \\ Have numerical simulations based on quantum mechanical calculus or quantum computing software (like Qiskit or Q\#) been used? \\ What has been the purpose for introducing quantum physics to the game? \\ How is quantum physics related to what is perceivable in the game? \\
+To identify suitable characterisations of quantum physics-related games, the study aimed to answer the following questions: Has a quantum computer been used in developing the game, or is a quantum computer being used for playing the game?
+Have numerical simulations based on quantum mechanical calculus or quantum computing software (like Qiskit from IBM, Q\# by Microsoft or Cirq by Google AI) been used?
+What has been the purpose for introducing quantum physics to the game (Educational, Citizen Science etc.)?
+How is quantum physics related to what is perceivable in the game?